-The risk in looking at lists like this is it’s easy to fall into the trap of blaming others for what are our limitations.
+The risk with lists like this one is it’s easy to fall into the trap of blaming others for what are our limitations.
 This violates our own advice:

 It’s true that some people we work with should have learned these by now, but it’s wise to err on the side of improving how we teach rather than blaming the students.
 All experts forget that what is basic to us isn’t basic to everyone else.